-If you want to decorate for the holidays with Birch Logs but find them too expensive to purchase, make your own instead with this DIY Birch Log Tutorial!
+If you want to decorate your home with Birch Logs but find them too expensive to purchase, make your own instead with this DIY Birch Log Tutorial!

 Earlier this year I renovated our fireplace.
-New tile, mantel, shelf, etc. It looks really nice and the new design now offers space to add holiday décor.
+New tile, mantel, shelf, etc. It looks really nice and the new design now offers space to add seasonal décor.
 I really wanted some birch logs to place on either side of the fireplace, but have you see how much those things cost? $10 a log!
-I needed six and I was not about to spend $60 on a few tiny logs that were going to be on display for only a few weeks.
+I needed six and I was not about to spend $60 on a few tiny logs that were going to be on display for only a couple months.
 So I decided it was time for some DIY Birch Logs.

 When I start a DIY project I have a general idea of how I want to do things.
 But I almost always check Pinterest first to see if anyone else has done it before me, because why re-invent the wheel?
 Let’s save those brain cells for another day.
 I often find good ideas on Pinterest and then I improve upon them in a way that fits exactly what I want to do.
 And exactly what I want to do is this:

 - Spend less money than the person before me

 - Not have to drive to the store for supplies